max-winderbaum/simple-worktree/README.md

 swt i  # Short alias
 ```

+This command:
-This installs a post-checkout hook that automatically syncs files when creating new worktrees.
+1. Installs a post-checkout hook that automatically syncs files when creating new worktrees
+2. Offers to install shell functions that make `swt c` and `swt d` automatically change directories

+With shell functions installed:
+- `swt c feature` - Creates worktree AND changes into it
+- `swt d` - Deletes worktree AND returns to main repo

 ### `list` / `ls` (alias: `l`)
 Lists all git worktrees in the repository.